sasstools/sass-lint/docs/rules/brace-style.md

 }
 ```

-When `style: 'stroustrup'`, the following are allowed.
-When `style: '1tbs'` or `style: 'stroustrup'`, the following are disallowed:
+When `style: 'stroustrup'` or `style: 'allman'`, the following are allowed.
+When `style: '1tbs'`, the following are disallowed:

 ```scss
 @if ($foo) {